alxx/surikat/README.md

 to start a server on port 3000.
 Then you can use GraphiQL, curl or your actual frontend app to start querying the backend.

+## Demo

+There's a small front-end "app" which may be used as a demo, in the `frontend-demo` directory, and it has its own README.

 ## System Dependencies

 For improved performance, Surikat uses a C++ library to parse GraplQL queries, [libgraphqlparser](https://github.com/graphql/libgraphqlparser).